httpsaksham/Twitter-Data-Analysis-Project/README.md

 # Twitter-Data-Analysis-Project
-Twitter data analysis project using Tweepy , MongoDB as storage and Flask for backend
+Twitter data analysis project using Tweepy for data retrieval , MongoDB as storage and Flask for backend